The Amazing Race 22: Development and filming

-Dave O'Leary tore his Achilles tendon near the end of Leg 2.
-Though he and his son, Connor, continued to race for another two legs with Dave being forced to use a medical boot, crutches, and a wheelchair while in airports, they chose to withdraw from the competition at the start of Leg 5 after Dave was advised by his physician to have surgery on his ankle within two weeks of the original injury.
-Though Dave and Connor traveled to Hanoi, Vietnam, with the remaining teams, they did not participate in any tasks in that leg; instead, after arriving in Hanoi, they went directly to the pit stop to be formally eliminated.
+Dave O'Leary tore his Achilles tendon near the end of the second leg.
+Though he and his son, Connor, continued to race for another two legs with Dave being forced to use a medical boot, crutches, and a wheelchair while in airports, they chose to withdraw from the competition at the start of the fifth leg after Dave was advised by his physician to have surgery on his ankle within two weeks of the original injury.
+Though Dave and Connor traveled to Hanoi, Vietnam, with the remaining teams, they did not participate in any tasks in that leg; instead, they went directly to the Pit Stop to be formally eliminated.
 Dave returned to the United States in time to have the surgery the day before filming of the season was completed and was able to be at the finish line.
 He and Connor returned to compete in season 24.

 The final episode was dedicated to David Gene Gibbs, a member of the camera crew, who died in a helicopter crash while filming a series for Discovery Channel.

-Cast
+Contestants

 Teams for this season included Stealing Angels vocalists Caroline Cutbirth and Jennifer Kuhle, professional hockey players and brothers Bates Battaglia and Anthony Battaglia (of the Tulsa Oilers), and YouTube vloggers Joey Graceffa and Meghan Camarena.

 Chuck & Wynona were originally cast for the previous season, but had to pull out due to the death of Chuck's father.